erikbohne/bettingAI/src/bettingAI/processing/process1.md

 89. over 0.5 goals rate
 90. over 1.5 goals rate
 91. over 2.5 goals rate
-91. over 3.5 goals rate
+92. over 3.5 goals rate
-92. over 4.5 goals rate
+93. over 4.5 goals rate
-93. over 5.5 goals rate
+94. over 5.5 goals rate
-94. over 6.5 goals rate
+95. over 6.5 goals rate

 # Condition
-95. This team days since last match (divided by 7)
+96. This team days since last match (divided by 7)
-96. This team days since last win (divided by 28)
+97. This team days since last win (divided by 28)
-97. This team Matches since last win (divided by 4)
+98. This team Matches since last win (divided by 4)
-98. This team days since last loss (divided by 28)
+99. This team days since last loss (divided by 28)
-99. This team Matches since last loss (divided by 4)
+100. This team Matches since last loss (divided by 4)
-100. This team days since last match against opponent (divided by 140)
+101. This team days since last match against opponent (divided by 140)
-101. This team Matches since last match against opponent (divided by 20)
 102. This team volatility score (the higher score the more volatile the outcomes are for a team)

 103. Opponent days since last match (divided by 7)